We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Understanding Kratom Growing Zones And Regions

-Whether you are new to kratom or an avid user you may be curious as to the kratom growing zones and regions.
-A lot of users are looking for a way to grow their own kratom so that they know the quality that they are receiving.
+Whether you are new to kratom or an avid user, you may be curious as to the kratom growing zones and regions.
+Many users are looking for a way to grow their own kratom to know the quality they are receiving.

 Kratom Growing Zones And Regions

 As you know, kratom is native to Southeast Asia.
-It grows in the wilds of Thailand, Malaysia, Indonesia, and Myanmar.
-Indonesia happens to be the largest export hub for kratom.
-Kratoms botanical name is Mitragyna speciosa and is closely related to the coffee (Rubiaceous) family.
+It grows in Thailand, Malaysia, Indonesia, and Myanmar wilds.
+Indonesia is the largest export hub for kratom.
+Kratom's botanical name is Mitragyna Speciosa, and is closely related to the coffee (Rubiaceous) family.
 Kratom is a complex plant that is not easy to grow.
-However, with some careful guidance, you too can produce your own kratom plants at home.
+However, with careful guidance, you can also produce your kratom plants at home.

 Let’s discover more about the kratom growing zones and regions.